matestack/matestack-ui-core/docs/start/150-getting_started/README.md

 *This guide utilizes the full power of Matestack and uses `matestack-ui-core` as a complete substitute for Rails views.
 If you only want to create UI components in pure Ruby on existing Rails views, please check out [this guide](https://docs.matestack.io/docs/ui_components/100-rails_integration)*

+*All of the introduced components can be used on your existing Rails views using the `matestack_component` helper.*

 ## Setup

 - [x] Create a new Rails app and install some dependencies: